 Here are a few suggestions:

-1. Define the meaning differently
+1. Reframe the meaning

 For most people, writing an article or writing a book is painful.
 They choose to watch the TV rather than to sit down in front of their computer and start typing.